 The economic crisis and the sustainability challenges posed by the ageing population trends have helped increase unemployment, poverty and social exclusion in the EU.

 To help address these problems, the EU Social Investment Package for growth and social cohesion (SIP) urges European Union's Member States to prioritise social investment and the modernisation of their welfare systems.

+This research project is called IESI: ICT-Enabled Social Innovation.
 IESI aims to explore the nature and impact of ICT-enabled social innovation and to provide evidence-based support to the implementation of the EU Social Investment Package for growth and social cohesion (SIP)

 Within this context, the project is developing the IESI Online Knowledge Map.
 It collects and analyses promising initiatives across the EU28.
 It also conducts thematics analyses to assess the relationship between different welfare systems and social service provision models.

 The research specifically covers the emergence of ICT-enabled social innovation in different social investment areas.
-IESI is also developing and testing a methodological framework to assess the social and economic impact of ICT-enabled social innovation initiatives in fostering social investment.